ODOT-PTS/TNExT/README.md

     directly from GitHub.
 6.	**Maven Apache Project**.
 Maven is used to run the TNExT on a Tomcat7 web server.
 7.  **Tomcat Config** The war file should be installed as ROOT.war on the Tomcat7 server, it will be installed to '/' on the server.

-## Setting Database Parameters
-Once the source code of the TNExT is downloaded from the GitHub repository and copied onto a local computer disk, the comma separated value (CSV) file named “databaseParams.csv” must be opened.
-The path to access the file “databaseParams.csv” is shown below.
-[Project Directory] indicates the location where the source code of the TNExT is saved on the local computer disk.

-                      <Your_Project_Directory>\src\main\webapp\resources\admin\databaseParams.csv

-Once the file “databaseParams.csv” has been accessed, the database parameters DB Server **URL**, **Port**, **Username**, and **Password** must be set by the user.

 ## Testing